A Complete Guide to San Marino

 Where to Eat in San Marino

-I was actually impressed by all the meals I had in San Marino.
-Of course, it's very similar to Italian food, given that San Marino is fully surrounded by Italy and heavily influenced.
+I was actually so impressed by all the meals I had in San Marino.
+Of course, it's very similar to Italian food, given that San Marino is fully surrounded by Italy and therefore heavily influenced.

 jana meerman san marino italy food-2